AkashTemburnikar/ServiceBusEmualtor/readme.md

 dotnet run

 	2. Choose an Option:
 	•	Option 1: Send a message to the Service Bus queue.
 	•	Enter the message content when prompted.
 	•	The application will confirm the message was sent successfully.
 	•	Option 2: Receive messages from the Service Bus queue.
 	•	The application will fetch up to 10 messages and display their content.
 	•	Messages will be removed from the queue after being processed.

 Official Documentation

+For more details, refer to the following official resources:
+•	Overview of Service Bus Emulator
+•	Testing Locally with Service Bus Emulator

+This format ensures compatibility with Azure DevOps Wiki and maintains proper indentation, bullet points, and syntax highlighting where needed.
+Let me know if further adjustments are required!

+Official Documentation